 Why is this problematic?

-- Little contact with the language: Classes only happen a few times a week, making it difficult to develop the necessary immersion.
+• Little contact with the language: Classes happen only a few times a week, making it difficult to develop the necessary immersion.

-- Large classes: The individual attention of the teacher is limited, hindering the learning of those who need specific support.
+• Large classes: The individual attention of the teacher is limited, hindering the learning of those who need specific support.

-3. Lack of Flexibility and Waste of Time
+3. Lack of Flexibility and Time Wastage

 Most common problems:

-- Long courses: Some schools promise fluency after 4 to 6 years of study, but many students do not achieve this goal.
+• Long courses: Some schools promise fluency after 4 to 6 years of study, but many students do not achieve this goal.

-4. The Vale Pouco School Diploma
+4. The School Diploma is Worth Little

 Another common myth is believing that a diploma from a language school will carry significant weight in the job market or academic studies.
 The reality is that, in most cases, these certifications do not have official validity.
 To prove proficiency, it is necessary to take international exams, such as TOEFL, IELTS, or JLPT (in the case of Japanese).